parisepigenetics/RASflow_EDC/README.md

 Time of running visualization:0:00:01
 Finish time: Mon Jun 15 15:50:43 2020
 ```
-3. individual tasks: every job generate a `slurm-JOBID.out` file in the working directory (I didn't manage to change the default path, I could add a step moving those files if necessary).
+3. individual tasks: every job generate a `slurm-JOBID.out` file in the `slurm_output` forder.
 Slurm output specifies the rule, the sample, and gives outputs specific to the tool:
 ```
 [mhennion@clust-slurm-client RASflow]$ cat slurm_output/slurm-8080372.out
 Building DAG of jobs...